 The Nexus use policy

-The MIT Libraries welcome requests from MIT groups to use our event space (The Nexus) for the following types of events:
+The MIT Libraries welcome requests from MIT groups to use our event space (The Nexus, 14S-130 in Hayden Library) for the following types of events:

 - Educational, cultural, or community wellness events sponsored by MIT community members that occur during normal open hours and that do not require closing the library to general use.